ANDALUCÍA - A DAY TRIP FROM SEVILLA TO CARMONA

 +34 954 19 00 76

-This restaurant situated in a former oil mill has a busy tapas bar and a dining room in a contemporary-classic style.
-Traditional menu with a section of more modern dishes.
+This restaurant, situated in a former oil mill, has a busy tapas bar and a dining room in a contemporary-classic style wth a traditional menu with a section of more modern dishes.

-We then went to have a look at Casa Palacio de Carmona, Which I had read about in a Times article from Michael Portillo.
-We were disappointed to find that it looks like it has been closed for over a year.
+We then went to see Casa Palacio de Carmona, Which I had read about in a Times article by Michael Portillo.
+We were disappointed that it had been closed for over a year.

 CASA PLACIO DE CARMONA Five Stars